OpenZeppelin/defender-client/packages/admin/README.md

 ### Simulate proposals

-You can simulate an existing proposal:
+You can simulate an existing proposal.
+The results of a simulation (`SimulationResponse`) will be stored and can be retrieved with the getProposalSimulation endpoint:

 ```js
 const proposal = await client.getProposal(contractId, proposalId);